How to Clean Tongue: Brushing vs. Scraping

 Tongue Scraping is Unfavorable

 Another very important issue about tongue scraping is that there are serious claims that tongue scraping causes cancer.
 An experiment was conducted showing the formation of tongue cancer as a result of scraping the tongues of mice and the result was positive.
 This research has led to the emergence of important claims about the inconvenience of scraping the tongue.
-Therefore, it is not healthy to choose tongue scraping as a tongue cleaning method to get rid of bad breath.
+Therefore, it is not healthy to choose tongue scraping as a tongue-cleaning method to get rid of bad breath.

 Tongue Brushing is Healthier

-In order to thoroughly clean the back of the tongue, we need to brush the tongue surface with the toothbrush that we brush our teeth with or with tongue brushes (eg, Peak Essentials The Original TUNG Brush Professional and Dentek Orabrush Tongue Cleaner) special for cleaning the tongue.
+To thoroughly clean the back of the tongue, we need to brush the tongue surface with the toothbrush that we brush our teeth with or with tongue brushes (eg, Peak Essentials The Original TUNG Brush Professional and Dentek Orabrush Tongue Cleaner) special for cleaning the tongue.
 While brushing the tongue, the bristles of the brush enter between the hair-like projections on the surface of the tongue and clean the impurities more effectively.
 Accordingly, it is more appropriate to choose to brush the tongue instead of scraping it.

 Conclusion